-Objectives Actions Linked Strategies Timing 22-23 23-24 24-25 25 22-23 23-24 24-25 25-26 15.1 Support employee wellness and foster a positive workplace culture.
+Objectives Actions Linked Strategies Responsible Tin ning 21-22 22-23 23-24 24-25 15.1 Support employee wellness and foster a positive workplace culture.
 15.1.1 Provide a biennial review of the strategic Workforce Plan to ensure it reflects the ideals of the community priorities.
-Workforce Plan • • 15.1.2 Provide a campaign to support the recruitment and retention of candidates with the relevant skill set, with a specific focus on diversity, equal opportunity and employing local candidates.
-Workforce Plan • • • • 15.1.3 Provide alignment of Performance Appraisal processes with the Shire's Corporate Business Plan annual reviews.
-Workforce Plan • • • • 15.1.4 Provide learning and development through internal mentorship, multiskilling and external training programs and the development of succession planning.
-Workforce Plan • • • • 15.1.5 Provide an annual employee engagement survey and enable employees to be part of developing strategies to improve culture.
-Workforce Plan • • • • 15.1.6 Develop a 4 yearly operational workforce plan that aligns with the budgeting process, ensuring we have the right resources at the right time based on the activities being undertaken.
-Workforce Plan • • • •
+Workforce Plan Manager People & Culture • • 15.1.2 Provide a campaign to support the recruitment and retention of candidates with the relevant skill set, with a specific focus on diversity, equal opportunity and employing local candidates.
+Workforce Plan Manager People & Culture • • • • 15.1.3 Provide alignment of Performance Appraisal processes with the Shire's Corporate Business Plan annual reviews.
+Workforce Plan Manager People & Culture • • • • 15.1.4 Provide learning and development through internal mentorship, multiskilling and external training programs and the development of succession planning.
+Workforce Plan Manager People & Culture • • • • 15.1.5 Provide an annual employee engagement survey and enable employees to be part of developing strategies to improve culture.
+Workforce Plan Manager People & Culture • • • • 15.1.6 Develop a 4 yearly operational workforce plan that aligns with the budgeting process, ensuring we have the right resources at the right time based on the activities being undertaken.
+Workforce Plan Manager People & Culture • • • •